The forces of ratings inflation

 These are typical.
 IMDb has no official guidelines, but IMDb users describing their own personal interpretations of the scale tend to do it in similar terms.2

 Notice the two adjectives around the midpoint of the BGG scale.
 The word “mediocre” denotes “average”, but it has a negative connotation.
 The next keyword, “OK”, probably originated as a humorously bad abbreviation of “all correct”, originally denoting something that is good enough in every meaningful way, but “OK” has pejorated.
 In modern English, it suggests reluctance, and on the BGG scale, “OK” is explicitly worse than good.
 “Good” appears past the midpoint of the scale, and “enjoy” even further along, at 8/10.
-There is no “adequate”, “satisfactory”, “neutral” or literal “average”.
+The words “adequate”, “satisfactory” and “average” are not used.
+There is no neutral place on the scale.
+That’s common and probably deliberate.

 Not all sites where ratings skew high have official guidelines.
 Though interesting, guidelines don’t seem to influence ratings.
 I expect a small effect size from them, even in contexts like BGG’s user interface, where the guidelines are readily available.